phr34k0/proxmark3/Installation_Instructions/Parrot-OS-Proxmark3-RDV4-installation.md

 ```sh
 git pull
 ```
-Iceman has made the udev script which takes care of the blacklist rules.
+Iceman has made the udev script below which takes care of the blacklist rules.
 When you look at the Kali linux and Arch install you will see the equivalent and that is the remove modem manager command.
 In addition to this, the make udev command create's an alias for the pm3 under /dev.

 ```sh
 make udev
 ```
-So log out and logg back in again.
+Log out and log back in again.
 And now we are all set to take the next step.
 ```sh
 Clean and complete compilation make clean && make all
 ```